 What it means from my point of view

-After passing the CyberOps Associate certification I felt in no way, shape, or form ready to work full-time as a security professional.
-But I did feel that I got a solid foundation for further, and deeper studies, and it felt a lot more advanced that the entry-level CompTIA Security+ certification.
+After passing the Cybersecurity Associate certification, I felt in no way, shape, or form ready to work full-time as a security professional.
+But I did feel that I got a solid foundation for further, and deeper studies, and it felt a lot more advanced than the entry-level CompTIA Security+ certification.

-This certification felt solid and covered an extensive part of basic Cyber Security.
-But, just like the CCNA it did not verify that I had professional-level knowledge or long experience with the concepts and topics covered by the certification.
+This certification felt solid and covered a significant portion of basic Cyber Security.
+But, just like the CCNA, it did not verify that I had professional-level knowledge or long experience with the concepts and topics covered by the certification.

-Unlike the CCNA, this certification did not focus on practical configuration on Cisco devices at all.
-With very few exceptions it was very vendor-neutral.
+Unlike the CCNA, this certification did not focus on the practical configuration of Cisco devices at all.
+With very few exceptions, it was vendor-neutral.
 Every topic was theory-based and gave me very few practical, hands-on skills I could apply at work.
-I think the certification did an excellent job of ensuring that I had a working knowledge of most of the concepts and theories you would expect from an lv.1 SOC analyst or a person with a security focus in an organization.
+The practical skills it covered primarily focused on using Wireshark for protocol analysis, nmap for network scanning, and Snort for IDS/IPS rules.
+I think the certification exam did an excellent job of ensuring that I had a working knowledge of most of the concepts and theories you would expect from an lv.1 SOC analyst or a person with a security focus in an organization.

 Timeframe